Hong Kong confirms Chinese leader Xi's visit for anniversary | Politics

 Hong Kong police confirmed Tuesday that Chinese President Xi Jinping will visit the city this week for the 25th anniversary of the former British colony's return to Chinese rule.

-Xi will attend a number of official events, including the inaugural ceremony for Hong Kong's next government, a police official said at a news conference.
+Xi will attend a number of official events including the inauguration of Hong Kong's next leader on Friday, Assistant Police Commissioner Lui Kam-ho said at a news conference.

-Xi's visit to Hong Kong will be his first trip outside of mainland China since the coronavirus pandemic took hold 2 1/2 years ago.
-It comes as Hong Kong is facing a new spike in infections following what was its worst outbreak earlier this year.
+Xi's visit will be his first trip outside of mainland China since the coronavirus pandemic took hold about 2 1/2 years ago.
+It comes as Hong Kong is facing a new spike in infections following what was by far its worst and deadliest COVID-19 outbreak earlier this year.

+The United Kingdom returned Hong Kong to China on July 1, 1997.
+The anniversary is highly symbolic for Xi, who wants to be seen as propelling a "national rejuvenation" as he prepares to start an expected third 5-year term as head of China's ruling Communist Party this fall.

+Part of that rejuvenation is erasing the legacy of colonialism and what the party regards as unequal treaties that granted territorial concessions to Britain and other foreign nations during the waning years of the Qing Dynasty, which ended in 1911.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)